knights-analytics/hugot/README.md

 ## Installation and usage

+HuGo has two main dependencies:

-HuGo relies on the [tokenizer](https://github.com/Knights-Analytics/tokenizers) library with bindings to huggingface's rust tokenizer, which is itself a fork of https://github.com/daulet/tokenizers.
+- the [tokenizer](https://github.com/Knights-Analytics/tokenizers) library with bindings to huggingface's rust tokenizer, which is itself a fork of https://github.com/daulet/tokenizers.
 In particular, you will need to make available to HuGo the compiled libtokenizers.a file, which resides by default at /usr/lib/libtokenizers.a.
+- the [onnxruntime_go](https://github.com/yalue/onnxruntime_go) library, with go bindings to onnxruntime.
+You will need to make available to HuGo the onnxruntime.so file, which resides by default at /usr/lib/onnxruntime.so

 Assuming you have rust installed, you can compile the tokenizers library and get the required libtokenizers.a as simply as follows: